ipdk-io/networking-recipe/setup/building-stratum-deps.md

 ### 6.2 Non-root build to system directory

-To build as a nonprivileged user and use `sudo` to install the libraries to a system directory:
+To build as a non-privileged user and use `sudo` to install the libraries to a system directory:

 ```bash